 node, which will show the properties from the folder's active sample set.
 Click to add the columns of interest, and then Save

 the column list.

-You can then filter and sort on sample properties in the run.
+You can then filter and sort the run on the sample properties you added.

 You can also pull in sample information in the peptides/proteins grids by using the new Query grouping.
-Use the column picker to go to Fraction->Run->Experiment Run.
-At this point, you can follow the instructions above to chain through the inputs and get to sample properties.
+Use the grid view customizer to go to Fraction > Run > Experiment Run.
+Follow the instructions above to chain through the inputs and get to sample properties.